AlexFreik/Checkers-in-Delft/WEB.md

 1. https://draughts.github.io
    ![image](img/checkers.webp)
    Pros:
-      - **aesthetics**: overall design looks modern and minimalistic
+      - **Aesthetics**: the overall design looks modern and minimalistic.

    Cons:
-      - **features**: no catomistions at all
+      - **Features**: no customizations at all.
-      - **features**: doesn't show any statistics (number off killed pieces, timer, movements, etc)
+      - **Features**: doesn't show any statistics (number of killed pieces, timer, movements, etc).
-      - **experience**: too bright, unplesent eyes experience at night
+      - **Experience**: too bright, unpleasant eyes experience at night.
-      - **aesthetics**: board looks a bit ugly (imo)
+      - **Aesthetics**: board looks a bit ugly (IMO).
-      - **organising**: a lot of *a bit messy* information below the board without any table of content
+      - **Organising**: a lot of *a bit messy* information below the board without any table of content.
-      - **aesthetics**: almost no animations at all
+      - **Aesthetics**: almost no animations at all.

 1. https://gametable.org/games/checkers/
    ![image](img/gametable.webp)

    Pros:
-      - **features**: sounds effect and force moves can be turned on / off
+      - **Features**: sound effects and force moves can be turned on / off.
-      - **aesthetics**: overall design looks modern and stylish
+      - **Aesthetics**: the overall design looks modern and stylish.
-      - **below the board usefull information about rules and history of the game
+      - **Features**: below the board is useful information about the rules and history of the game.
-      - **aesthetics**: beautiful animations when you click on the piece, highlitnings of the avaliable moves.
+      - **Aesthetics**: beautiful animations when you click on the piece, highlining of the available moves.

    Cons:
-      - **features**: doesn't show any statistics (number off killed pieces, timer, movements, etc)
+      - **Features**: doesn't show any statistics (number of killed pieces, timer, movements, etc).

-Also all three sites above share:
+All three sites above share:

 Pros:
-   - design **doesn't make you think**
+   - Design **does not make you think**.
-   - no **hapily talk**
+   - No **happily talk**.
-   - easy to distinguish **different parts of a site**
+   - Easy to distinguish **different parts of a site**.
-   - no **noise & clutter**
+   - No **noise & clutter**.
-   - all buttns eather **self-evident or self-explanatory** if you click on them
+   - All buttons are either **self-evident or self-explanatory** if you click on them.
-   - Essential questions, like "What is this?", "What can I do here?"
-"Why should I be here?"
-"What do they have here?" don't arrise
+   - Essential questions, like "What is this?", "What can I do here?", "Why should I be here?", "What do they have here?" don't arise.

 Cons:
-   - features: no color-related catomistions
+   - **Features**: no color-related customizations.

 #### 4.3
-> Which game features in the game examples of 4.2) stand out positively and which stand out negatively (e.g. particular animations, sounds, information conveyed about the game to the players …)?
+> Which game features in the game examples of 4.2) stand out positively and which stand out negatively (e.g. particular animations, sounds, the information conveyed about the game to the players …)?
 Why?
 Discuss three positive and three negative features.

 Positive:
    - Sounds effect and force moves can be turned on / off.
     Why? --- because it is nice to be able to turn them off.
-   - Below the board usefull information about rules and history of the game.
+   - Below the board is useful information about rules and the history of the game.
-   Why? --- because it can be usefull to have them for reference.
+   Why? --- because it can be useful to have them for reference.
-   - Beautiful animations when you click on the piece, highlitnings of the avaliable moves.
+   - Beautiful animations when you click on the piece and highlight the available moves.
-   Why? --- because it make game experience more enjoyable.
+   Why? --- because it makes the game experience more enjoyable.

 Negative:
-   - No color-related catomistions.
+   - No color-related customizations.
-   Why? --- because some users may not like your pieces design choice and it is nice to choose between dark & light theme.
+   Why? --- because some users may not like your pieces design choice and it is nice to choose between dark & light themes.
-   - Doesn't show any statistics (number off killed pieces, timer, movements, etc).
+   - Doesn't show any statistics (number of killed pieces, timer, movements, etc).
    Why? --- because it is nice to have this kind of information.
    - No TOC for the long text with a lot of information.
-   Why? -- because it make it hard to navigate and search for necessary info.
+   Why? -- because it makes it hard to navigate and search for necessary info.

-### 5 Design your own board game app
+### 5 Design your board game app

 #### 5.1
 > Create a design for the splash screen (also known as entry page): think of a name for your application, a short description & a logo.
 Feel free to use media (images, sound) with a Creative Commons license.
 The noun project can be a useful resource for game pieces.